SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 - **Project Setup**: How I would set up a brand new React and TypeScript project if I had complete creative control
 - **Component Structure**: Guidance and design patterns that I would encourage when creating new components in a project
 - **Props**: My personal rules for creating component interfaces that are easy to use, and even easier to understand

+### TLDR

+I get it.
+You're busy.
+Here's the Cliff's notes.
+For those with a little more time, read on for the full breakdown of each rule.

+- **Project Setup**
+  - Perform strict null checks
+  - Introspect your data sources
+  - Check your code compiles on commit
+  - Make the most of Storybook
+- **Component Structure**
+  - Call hooks at the top of your component
+  - Make the most of hooks to share logic
+  - Use JSDoc comments to document as you go
+  - Keep your code declarative, and avoid configuration objects where possible
+- **Props**
+  - Avoid tying your props to a data source
+  - Types should flow from children to parents, never the other way around
+  - Give your interfaces consistent and descriptive names
+  - Avoid defining interfaces inline
+  - Name your props consistently and within context
+  - Be aware of optional props (especially if not null checking)
+  - Use React.ComponentProps
+  - Make the most of keyof, typeof and const

 ### Project Setup